 This appealing flavor comes from date paste used to marinate fish.
 The UAE people will skewer fish into a stick and grill on a dome-like barbecue to make this food.
 In particular, they use scales to keep the fish away from breaking during grilling.

 9. Shakshuka – UAE Poached Eggs In Spicy Tomato Sauce

 Besides scrambled eggs, poached eggs are also commonly used.
 This food is derived from Libya.
-However, some other hypotheses said it existed from the Ottoman Empire.
+However, some other theories said it existed from the Ottoman Empire.
 Jewish immigrants of Libya introduced it to Israel in the 1950s and 1960s.

 It has many different variants with spicy and sweet tastes.
 Some versions are made up of sheep milk cheese, lemon, spicy sausage, or eggs.
 Some recipes contain lamb mince, toasted spices, and yogurt.